 You can take genetic tests to find out whether you have this gene, as well as high homocysteine levels.

 It’s important to test for both homocysteine levels and the MTHFR gene variation because, while you may not have the gene that affects the methylation pathways, you may still have elevated homocysteine levels, which tells us the level of inflammation in our bodies.
-Elevated homocysteine levels may also indicate a deficiency in B vitamins.
+Elevated homocysteine levels may also indicate a deficiency in B vitamins, specifically B2, B6, B12 and folate.
+[18]

 Testing for homocysteine levels is now available through many labs and can be assessed with a blood test.